learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.11.
-How do you define JSON arrays?
+## Q. How do you define JSON arrays?

 JSON is an acronym for JavaScript Object Notation, and is "an open standard data interchange format".